web-audio-conference/Website/README.md

 All updates to the system that will improve the smooothness and lead to fewer steps needed for updating the proceedings are very much welcome!

-## BibTex format
+## BibTeX format

-Every conference item page displays a BibTex format, and it takes this form:
+Every conference item page displays a BibTeX format, and it takes this form:

 ```
 @inproceedings{YYYY_ID,